 ActiveImage Protector™ includes a self developed change tracking driver that enables us to track the changes that occur on a volume incremental backups.
 Fast and efficient incremental backup includes only sectors that have changed from the last backuping saving you both process time and storage space.

-ActiveImage Protector™ offers image-based backup of live MySQL databases without needing to suspend MySQL, ensure the data in the backup is consistent.
+ActiveImage Protector™ offers image-based backup of live MySQL, Oracle and KVM without needing to suspend database ensure the data in the backup is consistent.

 Cross platform Linux/Windows GUI

 A cross platform graphical user interface that supports both Windows and Linux (X Windows) platforms.
 The GUI provides simple and easy access to ActiveImage Protector™ʼs features and settings across both platforms.
 CUI/CLI are supported.

 Perform a disaster recovery quickly and run cold back-ups with ActiveImage Protector’s Linux based boot environment (AIPBE) on DVD or USB media.
 The AIPBE is built on CentOS to recognize the latest devices for use in recovery on dissimilar hardware.